 Best Ski Resorts in Europe: Verbier, Courchevel & Lech Zürs (2026)

-Verbier's Freeride World Tour piste and the extraordinary W Verbier ski-in/ski-out suite, Courchevel 1850's Cheval Blanc three Michelin stars, and Lech Zürs's car-free village charm — Europe's finest ski resort hotels for 2026.
+Verbier's Freeride World Tour piste and ski-in/ski-out W Verbier suites, Courchevel 1850's three-Michelin-star Cheval Blanc, and Lech Zürs's car-free village charm — Europe's best ski resort hotels for 2026.

 The European Ski Resort Hierarchy

-Europe has the most concentrated luxury ski resort market in the world — the extraordinary Swiss resorts (Verbier, Zermatt, Davos, St. Moritz — the most prestigious ski destinations in the world), the extraordinary French resorts (Courchevel, Val d’Isère, Méribel — the extraordinary Les Trois Vallées, the largest ski area in the world at 600km of piste), and the extraordinary Austrian resorts (Lech Zürs, Kitzbühel, St. Anton — the most stylish and most authentic ski village culture in Europe).
+Europe has the most concentrated luxury ski resort market in the world — Swiss resorts (Verbier, Zermatt, Davos, St. Moritz, among the most prestigious ski destinations anywhere), French resorts (Courchevel, Val d’Isère, Méribel, forming Les Trois Vallées, the largest ski area in the world at 600km of piste), and Austrian resorts (Lech Zürs, Kitzbühel, St. Anton, home to the most authentic village culture in the Alps).

-The choice of country reflects a character preference: Switzerland for the extraordinary precision and extraordinary natural scenery (the most beautiful Alpine scenery in the world, the most extraordinary mountain railway connections); France for the extraordinary ski-in ski-out infrastructure, the extraordinary piste quality, and the extraordinary resort-style luxury; and Austria for the most authentic village character, the finest après-ski culture, and the most extraordinary value among the premier league resorts.
+The choice of country comes down to character: Switzerland for precision and dramatic natural scenery, including some of the best mountain railway connections in the world; France for ski-in ski-out infrastructure, piste quality, and resort-style luxury; and Austria for genuine village character, the best après-ski culture, and the strongest value among the premier-league resorts.

 Switzerland — The Prestige Destinations